GaloisInc/HaLVM/HACKING.md

 2. If you have to choose packages to install, select "Minimal Installation" and confirm.
 3. Remember to check the "Make this user administrator" when creating the account

 Now, reboot the machine to finish installation.
+(For VirtualBox user: You might have to manually remove the installer disk image in `Settings -> Storage`).

 After we restarted the Fedora, let's set up the `ssh` connection it from host machine.
 Why bother? first, we don't really need GUI and second, typing commands in a virtualized monitor is a pain.

 After booting up, you will probably need to launch the ssh daemon:

 ```
-service sshd start
+$ sudo service sshd start
-chckconfig sshd on
+$ sudo chkconfig sshd on
 ```

 ### VMWare or VirtualBox: Method 1